-In 2019 (the last year for which final figures are available) 99 per cent of women applying for leave used at least the three months which were then available only to mothers.
-For more details, see 4c.
+• In 2020 (the last year for which final figures are available) 92 per cent of women applying for leave used at least the four months which were then available only to mothers.
+For more details, see Section 4c.

-See 4c.
+See Section 4c.

 c.
-Parental leave (i.e. parents' joint rights)
+Parental leave (i.e., parents' joint rights)

-In 2019, 87 per cent of fathers took a period of leave (Paternity leave (which was three months and/or parents' joint rights which were three months in 2019), taking an average of 91 days' leave (compared to 180 for mothers).
-We therefore see a rise both in the percentage of fathers using Parental leave and the number of days they use, following a rise of the ceiling on leave benefits which took please in the fall of 2016.
-However, the take-up rate of fathers is still lower than it was prior to the economic crisis that hit Iceland in the fall of 2008.
-Overall, 15.1 per cent of fathers took some of the parents' joint rights, and 28.7 per cent took less than their three months of designated Paternity leave; 93.5 per cent of mothers took some period of parents' joint rights, while 0.7 per cent used less than their three months.

-In 2019, 29.9 per cent of men and 31.4 per cent of women took leave in one uninterrupted period; the remainder took their leave in two or more parts.
+- In 2020, 85 per cent of fathers took a period of leave (Paternity leave (which was four months and/or parents' joint rights which were two months in 2020), taking an average of 115 days' leave (compared to 181 for mothers).
+We therefore see a rise in the average number of days used by fathers, following a lengthening of each parents' quota from three to four months in January 2020.
+Overall, 78 per cent of fathers took less than their four months quota. - In 2019, 30 per cent of men and 32 per cent of women took leave in one uninterrupted period; the remainder took their leave in two or more parts.